Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![Finish is selected on the Summary screen.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image164.png "Summary screen")

 25. Select the name of the Cluster again and the **Cloud Witness** should now appear in the **Cluster Resources**.
-It's important to always use a third datacenter, in your case here a third Azure Region to be your Cloud Witness.
+It's important to always use a third data center, in your case here a third Azure Region to be your Cloud Witness.

     ![Under Cluster Core Resources, the Cloud Witness status is Online.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image165.png "Cluster Core Resources section")